T-Mose/AutomatedGrading/README.md

 2. **Automatic GitHub Issue Creation**: If a GitHub token is provided, the script will automatically create GitHub issues based on the compilation and test results.
 3. **Main Class Detection**: The script automatically detects the main Java class in the student's code.
 4. **Timeout for Compilation**: A timeout mechanism is in place to prevent processes from running indefinitely.
+5. **GPT Analysis**: The script can generate feedback using GPT based on the student's code and the test results, offering constructive feedback.

 ## Interpreting the Output